Archive for February, 2006

 Video Games design: First Contact

 So far I have dedicated many hours to create a good fistful of tools to develop 3D multimedia applications in real time, that is: video games.
 After erecting structures for Finite State Machines, scripts, messages and (soon soon) triggers, I decided to merge the whole thing into a single concept, and try to bring out errors, bugs, etc. I thought it would be quick and easy to make “a small game”.
 I was wrong.
-Read the rest of this article »
+Continue reading Video Games design: First Contact

 Groboto-beta: new screens